guylsmith1972/hikaru_stats/README.md

 1. These probabilities are for streaks of exactly n games, not streaks of at least n games.

 1. There may well be bugs in the code.
 I would appreciate review and commentary.
-The code I used is available on Github at https://github.com/guylsmith1972/hikaru_stats/blob/main/main.py

 Here are my results.
 Due to numeric precision constraints, the probabilities for streaks less than 40 games evaluate to 100%, even though they are actually slightly less than 100% (less than the floating-point epsilon value):